 (2) The dimensions of hot rolled profiles may be taken from EN 10365.

 NOTE The standard EN 10365 does not give the fillet radius.
-However it can be calculated from the section area and the other dimensions, unless the National Annex gives other provisions .
+However, it can be calculated from the section area and the other dimensions, unless the National Annex gives other provisions .

 (3) Design values of geometrical imperfections specified in this standard are equivalent geometrical imperfections that take into account the effects of:

-geometrical imperfections as governed by geometrical tolerances in product standards or the execution standard;
+— geometrical imperfections as governed by geometrical tolerances in product standards or the execution standard;

-structural imperfections due to fabrication and erection;
+— structural imperfections due to fabrication and erection;

-residual stresses;
+— residual stresses;

-variation of the yield strength.
+— variation of the yield strength.

 (4) The design rules according to EN 1993-1-1 should be applied to steels with nominal material thicknesses t higher than or equal to 3 mm.